 The Dark/Bright Side of Dark Patterns (depending on study results)

-Background and motivation
+Background and Motivation

-The ways in which firms exploit consumers’ cognitive biases and limitations to increase profits have been vastly studied.
+The ways in which firms exploit consumers’ cognitive biases and limitations to increase profits have been the subject of extensive and wide-ranging studies.
 Recent evidence suggests that these behaviorally informed marketing techniques may significantly affect consumer behavior and outcomes.
-In the particular context of online transactions, firms increasingly design their websites in ways that confuse consumers, create frictions, and undermine consumers’ actual preferences.
+In the specific context of online transactions, firms increasingly design their websites in ways that confuse consumers, create dissonances, and undermine consumers’ actual preferences.
 While evidence of market manipulation abounds, little is known about the effects of these “dark patterns” on vulnerable consumer populations.
-Do these manipulative market strategies exert stronger influence on more vulnerable populations?
-Are poorer or busier consumers more likely to fall prey to these practices?
-On the one hand, consumers with limited resources could be more careful with their expenditures, and consequently more resilient to market manipulation.
-On the other hand, both time and money scarcity were found to impede people’s cognitive capacity and reduce their self-control.
-Building on these findings, we hypothesize that consumers who suffer from scarce resources will be significantly more prone to alter their consumption decisions as a result of behaviorally informed online marketing techniques compared to consumers with greater resources.
-In particular, we predict that more financially constrained and busier consumers will be more likely to shift their choices in ways that are inconsistent with their preferences as a result of being exposed to “dark patterns.”
-This is because scarcity-related concerns consume mental bandwidth, reducing consumers’ ability to overcome manipulative marketing techniques.
+Do these manipulative market strategies exert greater influence on more vulnerable populations?
+Are poorer or busier consumers more likely to suffer harm from these practices?
+It is possible that consumers with limited resources may be more careful with their expenditures, and, consequently, more resilient to market manipulation.
+However, both time and money scarcity have been found to undermine people’s cognitive capacity and reduce their self-control.
+Drawing on these findings, we hypothesize that consumers with scarce resources will be significantly more prone to alter their consumption decisions as a result of behaviorally informed online marketing techniques than will consumers with greater resources.
+In particular, we predict that more financially constrained and busier consumers will be more likely to alter their choices in ways that are inconsistent with their actual preferences as a result of being exposed to “dark patterns.”
+This outcome can be attributed to the phenomenon of scarcity-related concerns consuming mental bandwidth, thereby reducing consumers’ ability to overcome manipulative marketing techniques.

-Design & Conditions
+Design and Conditions

-Participants will be asked to answer a short survey.
-They will be promised a reward of $1.
-In addition, they will be informed that, as a bonus in the end of the survey, they will be enrolled in a lottery of their choosing.
-They would then be asked to indicate what type of lottery prize they would prefer: a $100 Starbucks gift card or a $100 Target gift card (both with equal winning probabilities).
+Participants will be asked to answer a short survey in return for a $1 reward.
+In addition, they will be informed that, as a bonus, after completing the survey, they will be enrolled in a lottery of their choosing.
+They will then be asked to indicate which lottery prize they would prefer: a $100 Starbucks gift card or a $100 Target gift card (both with equal winning probabilities).

-Subsequently, participants will be randomly assigned into one of three conditions: “money scarcity,” “time scarcity,” and “no scarcity” as follows:
+Subsequently, participants will be randomly assigned into one of three conditions: “money scarcity,” “time scarcity,” and “no scarcity.”

-Money Scarcity – In the “money scarcity” condition, participants will be presented with 4 hypothetical scenarios.
+Money Scarcity – In the “money scarcity” condition, participants will be presented with four hypothetical scenarios.
 Each scenario will describe a financial problem that participants might encounter.
-The scenarios are borrowed from the scenarios used by Mani et al., in a study about the effects of poverty on cognitive ability from 2013.
+These scenarios have been borrowed from the scenarios used by Mani et al. (2013) in a study about the effects of poverty on cognitive ability.
 After answering the questions about these scenarios, participants will also be asked to describe a time when they did not have enough money or when financial resources were scarce, and to explain how they felt, what they did, and why.

-Time Scarcity – In the “time scarcity” condition, participants will be presented with 4 hypothetical scenarios.
+Time Scarcity – In the “time scarcity” condition, participants will be presented with four hypothetical scenarios.
 Each scenario will describe a time-management problem that participants might encounter.
-The scenarios are similar to the “money scarcity” scenarios, with the difference being that the focus is on participants having to cope with limited time.
-After answering the questions about these scenarios, participants will also be asked to describe a time when they did not have enough time or when they felt time was scarce, and to explain how they felt, what they did, and why.
+The scenarios are similar to the “money scarcity” scenarios, with the difference being that the focus is on the participants coping with limited time.
+After answering the questions about these scenarios, participants will be asked to describe an instance when they did not have enough time or when they felt time was scarce, and to explain how they felt, what they did, and why.